nopnop2002/esp-idf-ssd1306/HowToUseOtherDevice/README.md

 Use multiple i2c devices on two i2c bus.
 SCL and SDA each use separate GPIOs.
 Install the i2c master driver for each of I2C_NUM_0 and I2C_NUM_1.
+The frequencies of I2C_NUM_0 and I2C_NUM_1 can be set completely independently.
 ```
 I2C_NUM_0 ----- I2C SSD1306
 I2C_NUM_1 ----- Any I2C Device